harmony-one/h/progress/rikako-hatoya.md

 ---

+2025-06-29 Sun (8.0h): Added rewards calculation for trading fees (USDC+cbBTC) and emissions (AERO) [here](https://github.com/rikaa15/portfolio-manager/commit/f9e2c5287aa2dd4e57e485926f7d8c91dd11a36b), displaying fees in USD from coingecko.
+Debugging of trading fees value: was showing the correct amount earlier but not anymore, we are also defaulting to hardcoded cache value for token prices with coingecko, not sure if we want to keep using hardcoded value.

 2025-06-28 Sat (1.5h): Started working on fixing rewards calculation for Aerodrome.
 Emissions rewards (in AERO) are straightforward but trading fees have to be estimated, currently working on getting a matching calculation as UI.

 2025-06-27 Fri: Continued testing/debugging Theo's Aerodrome PR: currently `app.service.ts` is written for uniswap and needs adapting for Aerodrome, also added more liquidity to my position on Aerodrome since the hedging size was smaller than hyperliquid minimum value.
 [Fixed](https://github.com/rikaa15/portfolio-manager/commit/52a8cd639bf87661311bb17cfc1d72528ff90f22): token order handling, decimal formatting issue, and skipped fee calculation for now (`getEarnedFees()` and `collectFees()` are both uniswap specific, will implement tomorrow).